jrjames83/Keras-Gates-vs-Bezos-Image-Classifier/gatesbezos/README.md

-# Jeff Bezos vs Bill Gates
+# Jeff Bezos vs Bill Gates (scratch convnet accuracy tops out around 80%)

 We're going to classify images, folks.
 Instead of the lame dogs and cats, which are basically imagenet categories, we're doing to 2 similar dudes that look very similar (caucasion, over 50, wealthy, etc....).
 Fire up your conda enviorment, install some packages and let's get on our way :)

-# Highlights:
+# Border Collie or Yellow Labrador? (scratch convnet accuracy of 90%!)

+Since it's challenging to get our validation acuracy over 80% for the bezos vs gates dataset, we move onto a binary classification problem using more distinct subject matter.
+Is it a border collie, or a yellow labrador?
+Some adventures in this dataset:

+- deep dive into keras generator properties (filesnames, classes)
+- confusion matrix overview using sklearn
+- analyzing misclassified photos

+## Misc Topics We Talk About
 - Using Keras to train a convnet from scratch to classify images of Bill Gates or Jeff Bezos (binary classification)
 - Using the Generator Utilities Keras provides to avoid reading image data into RAM and also applying transformations to images
 - Comparing the bottleneck feature gen strategy using VGG16 with the scratch convnet and why the imagenet weights didn't really provide for much of an advantage
 - Differences in performance between taking the first 50 images google served as validation data, vs taking a large, random subset.
 The dangers of small data!

-# Forthcoming:
-- Does scaling from 500 to 2000 images improve the convnet?
-- Can we finetune another convnet to get closer to 90% accuracy?
-- How can we use intermediate layers to find similar images?
-- Better randomization of the image data (train and validation)

 # Details about my enviorment (sorry, no requirements.txt)